 13:07: Kramer reflects on her personal experience working on this project.

 I loved doing these interviews across the state.
 It was inspiring to hear the common goal across all of these newsrooms is to inform the public.
 I was really impressed with the amount of work that someone in a two-person office in Asheville could do on a daily basis — that is hard!
 When you see the range of how people are working in news and the challenges that everyone who works in the news industry is dealing with on a daily basis – cuts, advertising models shifting, and just the constant influx of news.
 It’s really hard to take a step back and think what are we doing that’s working?
 What can we change?
 What can we learn from other newsrooms.
-Then I see places like the Reese News Lab really helping with that.
+Then I see places like the Reese Innovation Lab really helping with that.
 It’s hard to reflect when you’re in a daily news cycle and there’s a need for institutions and organizations to help people do that.

-The more that we’re able to say, “Okay, you can work on your daily reporting and you can take these three things from the Reese News Lab that will help you or eliminate your workload in this way,” then I think the stronger we are as a system.
+The more that we’re able to say, “Okay, you can work on your daily reporting and you can take these three things from the Reese Innovation Lab that will help you or eliminate your workload in this way,” then I think the stronger we are as a system.